sevidmusic/Roady/README.md

   the website's Domain's Authority.

-  For example, `sub.example.com.8080.json` would be the name of the file used to define Routes for a website with the following
+  For example, `sub.example.com.8080.json` would be the name of the `json` file used to define Routes for a website with the following
   Domain:

        https://sub.example.com:8080/